soopercool101/Stage-Templates-1-1s-/README.md

-# Stage-Templates-1-1s-
+# Stage 1:1 Templates

-1:1 stage templates for Brawl
+1:1 stage templates for Brawl and Project M. Pulled automatically by BrawlCrate.